energiezwerg/smarthome/doc/user/source/logiken/beispiel_beaufort.md

 def get_beaufort(speed):
     """
+    :parameter speed: windspeed in meter per second
-    returns a tuple of a string and an integer with the (german) description and speed class
+    :return: a tuple of a string with the (german) description and an integer with beaufort speed
     """
     table = [
         (  0.3, "Windstille",0),